by Kip Hanson

-If your shop is machining large plates one day and small widgets the next, there's no need, as vertical machining centers provide the much-needed flexibility required to tackle such work.
-Also, if the majority of your jobs are simple parts requiring but one or two operations, the three-axis status quo is probably just fine, especially where higher production volumes are the norm and the shop can fill the entire machining center table with parts.
+If your shop is machining large plates one day and small widgets the next, there’s no need, as vertical machining centres provide the much needed flexibility required to tackle such work.
+Also, if the majority of your jobs are simple parts requiring but one or two operations, the three-axis status quo is probably just fine, especially where higher production volumes are the norm and the shop can fill the entire machining centre table with parts.

 Many shops, however, face ever-dwindling order quantities and increased part complexity.
 Here, multiple fixtures, setups, and programs are required, driving up costs.
 And a large percentage of these parts are often smaller than a toaster—sometimes much smaller—leaving the traditional 20 x 40 machining centre table a mostly barren landscape.
 Still think three-axis verticals are the way to go?

 Dave Lucius doesn’t, at least not in this scenario.
 The vice president of sales at Kitamura Machinery of USA Inc., Wheeling, Ill., points to the company’s MedCenter5AX five-axis vertical machining centre as an excellent solution for this last group of shops (as explained in the November 2020 issue of Shop Metalworking Technology).
 Since then, Kitamura has made it possible to add 12 or 24 pallets and up to 120 tools to the platform (even on existing machines), greatly increasing its ability to run unattended.